Saturday, October 21st from 10.00 am to 6.00 pm. £99.00 per person. Fully booked.

 This part of the Peak District offers a wonderful range of subjects – including waterfalls, colourful oak and birch woodlands, old millstone quarries, and natural gritstone outcrops.
-For those interested in close-up and macro subjects, there should also be plenty of interesting fungi at this time of year.
+If we are lucky, we might well get some mist in the morning – this is one of the best spots in the Peak District for temperature inversions!
+For those interested in close-up and macro subjects, there should be plenty of interesting fungi at this time of year as well.

-The course will start at 10.30 am, and run until 6.30pm – which is just after sunset time.
-To allow all participants to get plenty of individual attention and for adequate social distancing, this course will be limited to just four photographers, with places costing £90.00 each.
+To allow all participants to get plenty of individual attention, each course will be limited to just four photographers, with places costing £99.00 each.

 Please contact us if you would like to request a booking form to reserve a place on this course.

 In the afternoon we will hopefully head up onto the moors, from where there are superb views over the Dark Peak to the west.
 There is plenty of subject matter – including abandoned millstones and quarry faces, derelict quarry buildings, old packhorse roads, an Iron Age hill fort, and photogenic gritstone edges and rock formations.
 These will also open up options for long exposures with moving clouds if sky conditions are suitable.
-Since the sun will set just after 6.00pm, we should be able to get some great shots in golden hour light and at sunset.
+Since the sun will set just before each course finishes, we should be able to get some great shots in golden hour light and at sunset if weather conditions permit.

 The locations we will be using are all quite accessible, so we can spend the minimum amount of time walking to locations, and the maximum time actually taking photographs.
 They should be well within the capabilities of anyone who is reasonably fit (though this course is not suitable for people who have mobility problems).
 However, we will be on exposed moorland where the paths are often rough and uneven, and there will probably be some muddy and boggy areas, so stout footwear with good grip is strongly advised, as is appropriate outdoor clothing for the time of year.

-As it is an intermediate, rather than beginners’ level course, it is important that you are already familiar with the basics of photography and how to use your camera in other than the “all-automatic” mode.
+As these are intermediate, rather than beginners’ level courses, it is important that you are already familiar with the basics of photography and how to use your camera in other than the “all-automatic” mode.
 If you are not confident about how to use shutter speeds, lens apertures and ISO to control exposure, and how to focus your camera, please come on one of our beginners’ digital photography courses first, where we teach those skills.
 See here for details of all the digital photography courses we currently have scheduled.

 On our landscape photography courses, we concentrate less on what the buttons and dials on your camera do, and more on the creative side of photography.
 Subjects covered include: